Riding the Quito Teleferico, one of the highest aerial lifts in the world, offers visitors the best views of the capital city.

 As a rule of thumb, drink before you're thirsty, and eat before you're hungry.

-The easiest way to alleviate a high altitude induced headache is to simply take the Teleferico back down to the lower elevation.
+The easiest way to alleviate a high altitude induced headache is to just take the Teleferico back down to the lower elevation.

-Taking an aspirin or Tylenol can also help reduce the severity.
+Taking aspirin or Tylenol can also help reduce the severity.

 Climbing Pichincha Volcano